Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Results and Analysis

 Given the nine question variants, for each item and model, one of the categorical judgments (\posjudg{Covered}, \negjudg{NotCovered}) will be the majority judgment and the other the minority judgment.
 The strength of the majority can vary---from 5 of 9 variants (an indication of brittleness) to 9 of 9 variants (unanimity, indicating robustness).
 A frequency table for majority judgments collated by items for each model is shown in \cref{tab:prompt-variation-majority-vote}.

-\paragraph{Ubiquitous inconsistency across question variants.} We observe inconsistency across the 9 question variants in each LLM we study.
-As illustrated in \cref{tab:prompt-variation-majority-vote}, in 2,061 of 2,070 model responses (138 scenarios for each of the 15 models), both judgments can be found across the question variants with each model; only in 9 item-model combinations is the judgment fully consistent across question variants.
-Model judgments are sensitive even to simple variations like reversing the order of the provided answer choices, as seen in \cref{fig:prompt-type-bar} for \texttt{Llama-70B} models, where the swap from \texttt{Agreement} to \texttt{AgrWithNegation} produces a 64\% absolute shift in the base model, and a 46\% absolute shift in the instruction-tuned model, with respect to the rate of categorical \posjudg{Covered} judgments.
-This ubiquity of inconsistency exposes a generalization failure on the part of the model.
-Worse, it invites users invested in a particular outcome to engage in ``prompt shopping,'' varying the prompt until the desired response is produced \citep{waldon_llms}.
+\paragraph{Ubiquitous lack of consistency across question variants.} We observe lack of consistency across the 9 question variants in each LLM we study.
+As illustrated in \cref{tab:prompt-variation-majority-vote}, in 2,061 of 2,070 model item-model combinations (138 scenarios for each of the 15 models), both judgments can be found across the question variants with each model; only in 9 item-model combinations is the judgment fully consistent across all question variants.

-\paragraph{Some questions are more likely to elicit minority judgments.} Four variants \texttt{Disagreement}, \texttt{AgreementWithNegation}, \texttt{DisagrWithNegation} and \texttt{Options} elicit $\approx$67\% of minority responses.
-Even in the absence of these four variants leads to unanimity only in $\approx$33\% of cases, although up from less than 1\% of model responses and reducing the predominance of inconsistency.
-We provide additional details on question variants that induce minority judgments in \Cref{sec:minority-judgments}, and details of their effect on distributional judgments in \Cref{sec:appendix-dist-robustness}.
+Model judgments are sensitive even to variations such as reversing the order of the provided answer choices or introducing a negation word, as seen in \cref{fig:prompt-type-bar} for \texttt{Llama-70B} models, where the swap from \texttt{Agreement} to \texttt{AgrWithNegation} prompt type produces a 44\% absolute shift in the base model, and a 46\% absolute shift in the instruction-tuned model, with respect to the rate of categorical \posjudg{Covered} judgments.
+This ubiquitous lack of consistency exposes a generalization failure on the part of the models.
+Worse, it invites users invested in a particular outcome to engage in ``prompt shopping,'' varying the prompt until the desired response is produced \citep{waldon_llms,pruss-25}.

-The lack of robustness supports our first hypothesis, and should be considered a limitation of LLMs for use in legal interpretation, since such ubiquitous inconsistency shows models are brittle when used for legal interpretation.
+\paragraph{Some questions are more likely to elicit minority judgments.} While unanimity is difficult to come by, some question variants are still more likely to induce the `minority judgment' which disagrees with the majority of judgments produced by the same model given the same scenario.
+As shown in \cref{tab:minority-frequency}, we find that the \texttt{Disagreement} variant yields the minority judgment most frequently, while the \texttt{Yes/No} variant is least likely to yield the minority judgment.
+Of nine question variants we investigate, \texttt{Disagreement}, \texttt{AgrWithNegation}, \texttt{DisagrWithNegation} and \texttt{Options} are the most frequent elicitors of minority judgment, accounting for $67\%$ of minority responses.
+However, even in the absence of these four variants, unanimity occurs only in $33\%$ of items.